sgoldenlab/simba/docs/Tutorial_DLC.md

 1. Under **Generate Training Set**, click on the `Generate training set` button to generate a new training set.

 ### Step 8: Train Network
 Train the model using a training set.
+Note that there are two scenarios:

-1. In the `iteration` entry box, fill in an integer (e.g., 0) representing the model iteration number.
+1. **Training from scratch**: In the `iteration` entry box, fill in an integer (e.g., 0) representing the model iteration number.
 Once done, click on **Update iteration**.
 If left blank, then the iteration number will be the most recently used.
 If the iteration number isn't specified, and you are working with a new project, it will default to 0.

-2. In the `init_weight` box, specify the path to the initial weights.
+2. **Training from previous weights**: In the `init_weight` box, specify the path to the initial weights.
 If this is left blank it will default to resnet-50.
 If you want to use other weights, click on `Browse File`.

 Pre-trained weights for mouse and rat resident-intruder protocols using 16 body-parts, as well as other pre-trained weights, can be downloaded [here](https://osf.io/5t4y9/).
 Downloaded weights may consist of three files (*.index, .meta, .data*).
 In the `init_weight` box, specify the path to any of the three downloaded files.

 ### Step 9: Evaluate Network